The current migration/refugee crisis presents

 Our goal is to generate theoretically informed but empirically grounded data that is able, through best practice sharing and reporting, to inform and collaborate with policy-makers and stakeholders on how workable approaches can be found to the mutual integration of displaced migrants and refugees, but in a manner that re-makes local spaces.

-Inspired by the success of ‘welcoming cities’ in southern Italy, we will work with refugee groups, civil society groups, local authorities, businesses, and others in order to support sustainable urban development and the successful remaking of the local by different communities.
+Inspired by the success of ‘welcoming cities’ in southern Italy, we work with refugee groups, civil society groups, local authorities, businesses and others in order to support sustainable urban development and the successful remaking of the local by different communities.